Otto Hahn: World War II

+Post-war

-Incarceration
+Incarceration in Farm Hall

-On 25 April 1945, an armoured task force from the Alsos Mission arrived in Tailfingen, and surrounded the Kaiser Wilhelm Institute for Chemistry.
+On 25 April 1945, an armoured task force from the British−American Alsos Mission arrived in Tailfingen, and surrounded the KWIC.
 Hahn was informed that he was under arrest.
-When asked about reports related to his secret work on uranium, Hahn replied: "I have them all here", and handed over 150 reports.
+When asked about reports related to his secret work on uranium, Hahn replied "I have them all here" and handed over 150 reports.
 He was taken to Hechingen, where he joined Erich Bagge, Horst Korsching, Max von Laue, Carl Friedrich von Weizsäcker and Karl Wirtz.
 They were then taken to a dilapidated château in Versailles, where they heard about the signing of the German Instrument of Surrender at Reims on 7 May.
 Over the following days they were joined by Kurt Diebner, Walther Gerlach, Paul Harteck and Werner Heisenberg.
 All were physicists except Hahn and Harteck, who were chemists, and all had worked on the German nuclear weapons program except von Laue, although he was well aware of it.

-They were relocated to the Château de Facqueval in Modave, Belgium, where Hahn used the time to work on his memoirs and then, on 3 July, were flown to England.
+They were moved to the Château de Facqueval in Modave, Belgium, where Hahn used the time to work on his memoirs and then, on 3 July, were flown to England.
 They arrived at Farm Hall, Godmanchester, near Cambridge, on 3 July.
-Unbeknown to them, their every conversation, indoors and out, was recorded from hidden microphones.
+While they were there, all their conversations, indoors and out, were covertly recorded with hidden microphones.
 They were given British newspapers, which Hahn was able to read.
 He was greatly disturbed by their reports of the Potsdam Conference, where German territory was ceded to Poland and the USSR.
 In August 1945, the German scientists were informed of the atomic bombing of Hiroshima.
 Up to this point the scientists, except Harteck, were completely certain that their project was further advanced than any in other countries, and the Alsos Mission's chief scientist, Samuel Goudsmit, did nothing to correct this impression.
 Now the reason for their incarceration in Farm Hall suddenly became apparent.

 As they recovered from the shock of the announcement, they began to rationalise what had happened.
 Hahn noted that he was glad that they had not succeeded, and von Weizsäcker suggested that they should claim that they had not wanted to.
 They drafted a memorandum on the project, noting that fission was discovered by Hahn and Strassmann.
-The revelation that Nagasaki had been destroyed by a plutonium bomb came as another shock, as it meant that the Allies had not only been able to successfully conduct uranium enrichment, but had mastered nuclear reactor technology as well.
+The revelation that Nagasaki had been destroyed by a plutonium bomb came as another shock, as it meant that the Allies had not only been able to conduct uranium enrichment, but had mastered nuclear reactor technology as well.
 The memorandum became the first draft of a postwar apologia.
-The idea that Germany had lost the war because its scientists were morally superior was as outrageous as it was unbelievable, but struck a chord in postwar German academia.
+The idea that Germany had lost the war because its scientists were morally superior was as outrageous as it was unbelievable, but struck a chord in postwar German academe.
 It infuriated Goudsmit, whose parents had been murdered in Auschwitz.
-On 3 January 1946, exactly six months after they had arrived at Farm Hall, the group was allowed to return to Germany.
+On 3 January 1946, six months after they had arrived at Farm Hall, the group was allowed to return to Germany.
 Hahn, Heisenberg, von Laue and von Weizsäcker were brought to Göttingen, which was controlled by the British occupation authorities.